c-auri/dotfiles/README.md

 # Config
 My dotfiles and other configurations.

-## How to use
-The files are organized using the git bare repository method.
-For explanations, see this [DistroTube video](https://www.youtube.com/watch?v=tBoLDpTWVOM) on YouTube or the [Atlassian Guide](https://www.atlassian.com/git/tutorials/dotfiles).
+They are organized using the git bare repository method.
+For explanations, see the [Atlassian Guide](https://www.atlassian.com/git/tutorials/dotfiles) or this [DistroTube video](https://www.youtube.com/watch?v=tBoLDpTWVOM).

 ### Setup
 1. Clone into your home directory as a bare repository: